martintajur/node-mysql-activerecord/README.md

 qb.select('galaxy').where('planet_name','Earth').get('universe',callback);
 ```

-If you need more complex filtering using different operators (<, >, <=, =>, !-, <>, etc...), you can simply provide that operator along with the key in the first parameter:
+If you need more complex filtering using different operators (<, >, <=, =>, !-, <>, etc...), you can simply provide that operator along with the key in the first parameter.
+The '=' is assumed if a custom operator is not passed:

 ```javascript
 // SELECT `planet` FROM `planets` WHERE `order` <= 3